Understanding popular matchings via stable matchings: Introduction

 \section{Introduction}

 Consider a bipartite graph $G = (A \cup B,E)$ on $n$ vertices and $m$ edges where each vertex has a strict ranking of its neighbors.
-Such a graph, also called a {\em marriage} instance, is an extensively studied model in two-sided matching markets.
+Such a graph supplied with preference lists, also called a {\em marriage} instance, is an extensively studied model in two-sided matching markets.
 The problem of computing a {\em stable} matching in $G$ is classical.
 A matching $M$ is stable if there is no {\em blocking edge} with respect to $M$, i.e., an edge whose endpoints prefer each other to their respective assignments in $M$.
 The notion of stability was introduced by Gale and Shapley~\cite{GS62} in 1962 who showed that stable matchings always exist in $G$ and there is a simple linear time algorithm to find one.

-Stable matchings in a bipartite instance $G$ are well-understood~\cite{GI89} with efficient algorithms~\cite{ILG87,VV89,Fed92,Rot92,Fed94,TS98} to solve several optimization problems that have many applications in economics, computer science, and mathematics.
+Stable matchings in an instance with an underlying bipartite graph $G$ are well-understood~\cite{GI89}, with efficient algorithms~\cite{Fed92,Fed94,ILG87,Rot92,TS98,VV89} to solve several optimization problems that have many applications in economics, computer science, mathematics, and operations research.
 Here we study a related and more relaxed notion called {\em popularity}.
 This notion was introduced by G\"ardenfors~\cite{Gar75} in 1975 who showed that every stable matching is also popular.
-For any vertex $u$, its preference over neighbors extends naturally to a preference over matchings as follows: $u$ prefers $M$ to $M'$ either if (i)~$u$ is matched in $M$ and unmatched in $M'$ or (ii)~$u$ is matched in both and prefers its partner in $M$ to its partner in $M'$.
-Let $\phi(M,M')$ be the number of vertices that prefer $M$ to $M'$.
+For any vertex $u$, its preference over neighbors extends naturally to a preference over matchings as follows: $u$ prefers $M$ to $M'$ either if (i)~$u$ is matched in $M$ and unmatched in $M'$ or (ii)~$u$ is matched in both and prefers its partner in $M$ to its partner in~$M'$.
+Let $\psi(M,M')$ be the number of vertices that prefer $M$ to~$M'$.

-\begin{definition} A matching $M$ is {\em popular} if $\phi(M,M') \ge \phi(M',M)$ for every matching $M'$ in $G$, i.e., $\Delta(M,M') \ge 0$ where $\Delta(M,M') = \phi(M,M') - \phi(M',M)$. \end{definition}
+\begin{definition} A matching $M$ is {\em popular} if $\psi(M,M') \ge \psi(M',M)$ for every matching $M'$ in $G$, i.e., $\Delta(M,M') \ge 0$ where $\Delta(M,M') = \psi(M,M') - \psi(M',M)$. \end{definition}